Minded Security - Application Security Consulting

 Summary

-It is possible to access several classes and static methods and obtain serveral sensitive information.
+It is possible to access several classes and static methods and obtain several sensitive information.

 Analysis